Why Choose Stella?

 - Girls who attend gender-specific schools perform significantly higher on standardised tests and make academic gains above those of similar peers in co-ed schools.

 - Girls in single-sex classes are more willing to take risks, raise their hands and express uncertainty because they do not fear embarrassing themselves in front of the boys.
 As a result, the classroom is often a far more dynamic, engaging environment.

 - All the leadership roles in girls’ schools are filled by girls.
 Girls are expected to step up and be self-determining young women.
 Learned helplessness is actively discouraged in an all-girl environment.
-Younger students are constantly in the presence of older student and staff female role models so the messages about girls’ potential come through loud and clear.
+Younger students are constantly in the presence of older student and staff female role models so the message about girls’ potential comes through loud and clear.

 - The curriculum in a girls’ school is tailored to meet girls’ particular needs and interests.
 Whether it be a feminist critique of Shakespeare, the identification of gender bias in cultural studies or an exploration of unrealistic body images perpetuated in the media, the classroom is a place where girls are free to question, explore, hypothesise and draw their own conclusions.

 - In an all-girls’ school there is the freedom and support to work through the challenges of adolescence free of embarrassment or unwanted attention from boys.
 Girls are free to focus on academic concerns and personal growth without the pressures that having boys in close proximity all day every day can bring to the classroom.

 - Girls’ schools are ideally positioned to educate, inspire and nurture the girls of today, who are the leaders of tomorrow.
 In single-sex schools every girl has a voice.